 Associate Professor at CIBEL Centre, UNSW Law

 Associate Professor Alexandra George is a member of the CIBEL Centre at UNSW Law.
-She presented in the session on IP, commercial, and dispute settlement.
+She presented on intellectual property, commercial, and dispute settlement topics.

 Associate Professor Charlie Weng